German influence on Soviet rocketry: Work in the USSR

-In December 1948 the updated plan for the G-1 rocket was reviewed, which the German team had improved the range and accuracy.
+In December 1948 the updated plan for the G-1 rocket, which the German team had improved the range and accuracy, was reviewed and acknowledged with a bonus.
 However major work on the G-1 was terminated by senior Soviet management.
-A number of other studies were carried out by the German specialist between 1948 and 1950, including the G-1M, G-2, G-3, G-4 and G-5.
-In October 1949 Korolev and Dmitry Ustinov, the then Soviet Minister of Armaments, visited the branch of NII-88 in Gorodomlya to gather and understand German knowledge as much as possible to push the development of mid-range R-3 and R-5 Pobeda missiles.
-The concept of the G-4 targeted to build a long-range ballistic missile for a range of 3,000 km and a payload of 3 tons.
-The newly developed design scheme showed a number of changes compared to the V-2 and thus differed fundamentally from the rockets previously manufactured in the USSR.
+After then a study for the G-2 for a payload of 1,000 kg at a range of 2,500 km was carried out by the German specialists.
+On April 9, 1949, Ustinov arrived in Gorodomlya on a visit with a new urgent task to design a rocket capable of carrying a payload of 3,000 kg over a distance of 3,000 kilometers.
+These missiles received the indexes G-4 (R-14) and G-5 (R-15).
+In October 1949 Korolev and Ustinov visited Gorodomlya for reviewing the progress of work and understanding German knowledge as much as possible to push the development of mid-range R-3 and R-5 Pobeda missiles.
+By December 1949, the two projects had been significantly improved: a single-stage ballistic missile (G-4/R-14) and a glider equipped with a rocket booster and a jet engine (G-5/R-15).
+The concept of the G-4 showed a number of changes as compared to the V-2 and thus differed fundamentally from the rockets previously manufactured.
 The newly chosen shape of a circular cone was intended to ensure increased aerodynamic stability so that the stabilization surfaces at the rear could be dispensed with.
 The position control was carried out by a swiveling engine.
 At the same time, the German designers paid attention to radical simplification of the overall system and consistent weight savings in order to achieve the required reliability and range.
+The US historian Walter A. McDougall called it the most-advanced rocket design at that time.

 The later studies from 1950 were limited to initial designs, including diagrams and calculations.
 None of these studies were officially taken up by the Soviets.
 From early 1951 young Soviet engineers were sent to Gorodomlya Island for training purposes.
 By this time most of the German specialists were spending their time playing sports, gardening or reading.

 Return to Germany

-By August 1950 the Soviet government had decided to send the Germans working for NII-88 home, which occurred in three waves in December 1951, June 1952 and the last group of eight, including Gröttrup, left in November 1953.
-By the end of 1950 a small number of Germans (among them Johannes Hoch) were transferred to Moscow and worked on activities for surface-to-air missiles.
+By August 1950 the Soviet government had decided to send the Germans working for NII-88 home, which occurred in three waves in December 1951, June 1952 (with the majority) and the last group of twenty, including Gröttrup, left in November 1953.
+By the end of 1950 a small number of Germans (among them Johannes Hoch) were transferred to Moscow and worked on activities for guidance control of surface-to-air missiles.